-Macro-economic theory provides two main approaches to modeling inflation, one which sees inflation as a backwardlooking variable (related to the Expectations-Augmented Philips Curve) and the other which views it as forwardlooking (related to the New Keynesian Phillips Curve-NKPC).
-The Expectation-Augmented theory is based on an assumption that firms set their prices based on the rate of inflation in the previous period while the NKPC assumes that firms set their price equal to a weighted average of expected future nominal marginal costs (Rudd 2005).
+Macro-economic theory provides two main approaches to modeling inflation, one which sees inflation as a backward-looking variable (related to the Expectations-Augmented Philips Curve) and the other which views it as forward-looking (related to the New Keynesian Phillips Curve-NKPC).
+The Expectation-Augmented theory is based on an assumption that firms set their prices based on the rate of inflation in the previous period while the NKPC assumes that firms set their price equal to a weighted average of expected future nominal marginal costs (Rudd and Whelan 2005).
 Firms under the NKPC theory are therefore assumed to be forward looking in setting their prices.

 To determine which theory dominates in Trinidad and Tobago, firms were asked about the information set they consider when they review their prices.
-The majority of firms (53 per cent) review their prices based on current and past information compared to the 25 per cent which use recent and future information, including expectations about future economic developments (Chart 13).
+The majority of firms (53 per cent) review their prices based on current and past information compared to the 25 per cent which use recent and future information, including expectations about future economic developments (chart 13).
 Some 22 per cent of firms simply adopt a rule-of-thumb approach based for instance on the overall retail price index or on wage growth.
-The findings are similar to those for the United Kingdom and Spain (Greenslade et al, 2012 and Álvarez et al, 2005 respectively).where most firms adopt backward looking price setting behavior and differ from Portugal (Martins, 2005). where firms are more forward looking.
+The findings are similar to those for the United Kingdom and Spain (Greenslade and Parker 2012 and Álvarez et al. 2005 respectively), where most firms adopt backward looking price setting behaviour and differ from Portugal (Martins 2005), where firms are more forward looking.